Why a liver cleanse may extend your dog's life expectancy

 Practical steps for a time-tested liver cleanse

 The liver is an important organ in almost every aspect of your dog’s organ function and good health.
-I take my dog Skai through a good liver cleanse twice a year.
-You will see a regular cleansing has a very positive effect on your dog's health, namely in their overall energy level, mobility, digestion, endurance and stamina, skin and coat health, immune system function and cancer prevention.
+You will see a that doing a cleanse twice a year has a very positive effect on your dog's health, namely in their overall energy level, mobility, digestion, endurance and stamina, skin and coat health, immune system function and cancer prevention.

 Feed lower fat meats.
 Avoid kibble or canned food or raw, rich and greasy meats such as duck, fatty lamb, bison, buffalo and beef or meat rendered from meat packing plants.

 Avoid feeding large marrow bones, which have extremely high-fat content.